daveWid/Nest/README.md

 ## Custom Error

 You can also create a custom error page.
-Put this page in the `_wiki` directory named `errorEXTENSION` replacing EXTENSION with the extension you set in your config file.
+Put this page in the `_wiki` directory named `errorEXTENSION` replacing EXTENSION with an extension of any supported renderer.

 ## Hacking